Rory-Mac/personal-website/_posts/2023-08-23-Narrative Structure.markdown

 from the perception of the set of all narratives being transmitted within the collective.</p>

 <!--
-universal experiences maps to universal narratives thus we can approximate the root of this structure, representing collective experience beforing it branches into the obscurity of individual experience finite state diagram predictabilitiy, unpredictability, transitions between the two
+universal experiences map to universal narratives thus we can approximate the root of this structure, representing collective experience beforing it branches into the obscurity of individual experience finite state diagram predictabilitiy, unpredictability, transitions between the two